 - 2.11 To cancel an application, please email ga@caa.co.uk stating the reasons. - 2.12 To apply for an amendment to an application or an issued Permission, please email ga@caa.co.uk.
-If a change to the date of a Flying Display application or permission is requested, an updated Risk Assessment is required to be submitted.
+If a change to the date of a Flying Display application or Permission is requested, an updated Risk Assessment is required to be submitted to address any additional hazards that may have arisen due to the change of date.